harithaaji/harithaaji/README.md

 ## 👩🏻‍💻 About Me

 I'm Haritha Aji, a passionate Health Informatics Master's student with a background in Homoeopathic Medicine.
-I specialize in Health Informatics.
+I specialize in programming and Data analysis.
 I enjoy tackling challenges to create meaningful solutions that bridge the gap between traditional medicine and modern healthcare practices.

 ## 💼 Projects